 Indoor Cat Care – Environment

 Cat Corner – I mean this literally – this is a cat’s home/safe place that they can retreat too if they feel threatened – this is more important for indoor cats because they find it harder to distance themselves from stress in the home (in the way that outdoor cats do).
 Ensuring a quiet, accessible place (all the time) where your cat can retreat if feeling threatened will help reduce the likelihood of stress, anxiety and related behaviourable problems.
 Ideally a place with a “boxed in” feeling with 3 sides covered, where it is warm, quiet and cozy.

 Scratching post – Scratching is a natural behaviour of all cats.
 Indoor cats need an appropriate place to scratch that isn’t the furniture!
-For more info on this go to Day 3 of #CatWeek which covered; Cat scratching, types of scratchers, posts, tips and more!.
+For more info on this check out The Truth About Cat Scratching which covers; Cat scratching, types of scratchers, posts, tips and more!.

 Litter Tray – This will need to be cleaned more frequently than an outdoor cat to ensure bad toileting behaviour doesn’t begin.
 Keep your litter tray away from the food and water source – cats don’t like to poop where they eat anymore than we do.

 Entertainment: Without outside stimulation cats can get bored, so with indoor cats you need to give them forms of entertainment.
 You can do this by making their environment more exciting by adding perches, towers or adding levels to your house, cats enjoy exploring too so adding new things and changing it up is a great way to keep them amused and exploring.

 Another way to entertain your cats is by playing with them, you need to make sure toys are stimulating and provide exercise.
 Games and toys that emulate natural hunting behaviours are usually a favourite or for the piggies you can incorporate their food as an incentive! (making them work a little for it :p) Here are some examples of the toys you can try: